| | | | | |

 However, its driving physics were second to none, which is unfortunately where its sequel, Automobilista 2, falls down.

-Using a version of Slightly Mad Studios’ MADNESS engine (as used in Project CARS 2), AMS 2 features a robust enough handling model but, it lacks the cutting-edge tactility of its top-tier sim rivals.
+Using a version of Slightly Mad Studios’ MADNESS engine (as used in Project CARS 2), AMS 2 features a capable handling model but it lacks the tactility of its top-tier sim rivals.

 On the other hand, AMS 2 looks incredible – especially in VR – and its sheer variety of cars and tracks makes it an excellent platform to showcase sim racing to your friends.